Documentation Index

 | Basic Auth | Encodes username and password as a Base64 header |

-For Bearer Token, enter your token and it will be sent as Authorization: Bearer <token> with every request.
+Authorization: Bearer <token> with every request.

 Static headers sent with every call to this endpoint.
 Authentication headers are managed separately in the Authentication section above.
+Use this for headers likeorg_id, Content-Type, or any other static values your API requires.

 Click + Add Header to add name-value pairs.